MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 # Configure Excel Online administrative settings
- **Summary:** Configure administrative settings for workbooks rendered in .
+ **Summary:** Configure administrative settings for Excel workbooks rendered in Excel Online.
-There are several settings that you can use to customize .
-These settings help you adjust the resource usage of your farm and enforce some of your organization's governance policies.
+There are several settings that you can use to customize Excel Online.
+These settings help you adjust the resource usage of your Office Online Server farm and enforce some of your organization's governance policies.

-In , most of these settings are available as parameters for the New-OfficeWebAppsFarm and Set-OfficeWebAppsFarm cmdlets, and there is an additional cmdlet (OfficeWebAppsExcelBIServer) that configures access to servers.
+In Office Online Server, most of these settings are available as parameters for the New-OfficeWebAppsFarm and Set-OfficeWebAppsFarm Microsoft PowerShell cmdlets, and there is an additional cmdlet (OfficeWebAppsExcelBIServer) that configures access to SQL Server Analysis Services (SSAS) servers.
 (Note that this is a subset of the settings that were available in Excel Services in SharePoint Server 2013.)

 Here's what you can do: